 What Is The Rental Income Tax Rate?

 Your rental income tax rate will depend on your tax bracket.
 The tax bracket you are in will depend on your AGI (adjusted gross income), this is your gross income, less your deductions.
 There are currently 7 tax brackets which range from 10% to 37%.
 We advise you review the Federal tax brackets with all your income in mind as the tax rates are based on your full taxable income including wages, stocks, bonds, dividends, and other 1099 work as applicable.
-Reference the chart below to find your rental income tax rate.
+Reference the chart put together by our Airbnb tax accountants below to find your rental income tax rate.